openshift/enhancements/enhancements/kube-apiserver/auto-cert-recovery.md

  multiple actors already.
 9. kcm-static-pod/cert-syncer sees updated certs and places them for reload. (this already works)
 10. kcm-static-pod/kube-controller-manager wires up a library-go/pkg/controller/fileobserver to the CSR signer and suicides on the update
+11. At this point, kas and kcm are both up and running with valid serving certs and valid CSR signers.
+12. Kubelets will start creating CSRs for signers, but the machine approver is down.
+ **A cluster-admin must manually approve client CSRs for the master kubelets**
+13. Master kubelets are able to communicate to the kas and get listings of pods,
+    1. kcm creates pods for operators including sdn-o and sdn,
+    2. kube-scheduler sees a valid kas serving cert and schedules those pods to masters,
+    3. master kubelets run the sdn, sdn-o, kas-o, kcm-o, ks-o and the system re-bootstraps.

 ### Implementation Details/Notes/Constraints